newrelic/node-newrelic/README.md

 ## LICENSE

-The New Relic Node.js is free-to-use, proprietary software. please see the [full license](LICENSE) for details.
+The New Relic Node.js is free-to-use, proprietary software.
+Please see the [full license](LICENSE) for details.